Pros and Cons of Moving to Moscow

 + PRO: International schools are available

-There are a number of international schools in Moscow offering excellent quality education and facilities.
+There are several international schools in Moscow offering excellent quality education and facilities.
 There are also good private Russian schools, although only a small percentage of expat children attend these.

 - CON: Demand is high and space is limited

-The demand for schools outweighs the supply and therefore schools in Moscow can be expensive with long waiting lists.
+The demand for schools outweighs the supply.
+Therefore, schools in Moscow can be expensive with long waiting lists.
 Schools are usually located outside of central Moscow.
-As a consequence of this, unless expats live close to the school, children will have to travel some distance by school bus or car each day.
+So, unless expats live close to the school, children will have to travel some distance by school bus or car each day.

 Climate in Moscow